 Impact of the engagement and measures of success

-Stronger knowledge and awareness, reduced risk of unintended use or improper disposal or treatment and decreased costs from less water use.
+Selection of suppliers who share same water goals as Enerplus.
+Stronger knowledge and awareness, implementation of new technologies and processes, reducing the risk of unintended use or improper disposal or treatment, and cost decreases from less water use.